Wings of Alaska: Destinations

 They also have charter service throughout Alaska.

 Fleet

 A list of aircraft used by Wings of Alaska:

 Incidents

-Wings of Alaska Flight 202, a Cessna 207 carrying one pilot and four passengers, crashed into a mountain between Juneau and Hoonah on July 17, 2015, killing the pilot.
-All four passengers survived.
+Wings of Alaska Flight 202, a Cessna 207 carrying one pilot and four passengers, crashed into a mountain between Juneau and Hoonah on July 17, 2015.
+The pilot died, while all four passengers survived.
 The National Transportation Safety Board investigated the crash and determined the cause was pilot error due to unfavorable weather conditions.
 Mechanical failure was not a factor in the crash.